Disability parking permits

 Disability Parking Permits (DPPs) allow cars to park in spaces marked with the international access symbol.

-For the first time in 25 years, we are proposing changes to the legislation.
-This will allow us to make changes to the DPP scheme to help more South Australians access these permits.
+For the first time in 25 years, we have made changes to the legislation to help more South Australians access these permits.

 Reason for change

-The proposed changes will allow the scheme to be modified to better meet the needs of people with a disability.
-This includes:
+We have modified the scheme to better meet the needs of people with a disability.
+This includes people who:

-• applicants who have a significant condition that prevents them from moving independently without the continuous support of another person.
+• who have a significant condition that prevents them from moving independently.
+They require continuous support of another person.
 The significant condition can be intellectual, cognitive, behavioural or neurological.

-• applicants who are legally blind (as a passenger).
+• who are legally blind (as a passenger).

-The proposed changes aim to make the DPP system more inclusive.
+The changes aim to make the DPP system more inclusive.
 This will ensure that more people who need accessible parking can get it.
-These proposed changes won’t affect current DPP holders.
+These changes won’t affect current DPP holders.

-We are proposing the following changes to expand the eligibility criteria:
+We have made the following changes to expand the eligibility criteria:

 • Include applicants who are legally blind without needing to meet further mobility criteria.
 A legally blind person being transported as a passenger in a vehicle will be eligible for a DPP.
 They do not need to hold a driver’s licence.

 • Include applicants that have a significant intellectual, cognitive, behavioural or neurological impairment.
-The final criteria will be confirmed.
+This results in being unable to mobilise without the continuous support of another person.

-• Remove the requirement that the impairment must significantly inhibit an applicant’s ability to use public transport.
+• Removed the requirement that the impairment must significantly inhibit an applicant’s ability to use public transport.

 • Amend the term “disabled person” to “person with disability”.
 This change will be consistent with the language guide published by People With Disability Australia.